 Fitch believes the Commonwealth retains a high capacity to address cyclical downturns and operating under-performance and has repeatedly demonstrated its commitment to maintaining a solid financial position.
-Mechanisms for maintaining balance include the governor's requirement to reduce allotments or identify alternative balancing measures in the event of a mid-year forecast deficiency, under Section 9C of Massachusetts General Law, Chapter 29.
+Mechanisms for maintaining balance include the governor's requirement to reduce allotments or identify alternative balancing measures in the event of a mid-year forecast deficiency, under Section 9C of Commonwealth General Law, Chapter 29.

-The Commonwealth has established mechanisms to cap the impact on the general fund of volatile capital gains-related PIT receipts and judgment and settlement payments, with excesses devoted to the stabilization fund (the Commonwealth's rainy day fund) or to retirement liabilities.
-Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; as of fiscal year 2019 the figure is \$1.212 billion.
+The Commonwealth has established mechanisms to cap the impact on the general fund of volatile capital gains-related individual income tax and judgment and settlement receipts, with excesses devoted to the stabilization fund (the Commonwealth's rainy day fund) or to retirement liabilities.
+Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; for fiscal 2020 the figure is \$1.26 billion.
 Judgments and settlements are capped based on a five-year rolling benchmark, at \$193 million for fiscal 2019.

 The Commonwealth has consistently supported financial flexibility both in the form of the rebuilt stabilization fund as well as its ability to cut expenses in response to unforeseen weakness.
 Similar to many states, the Commonwealth has faced budgetary challenges at several points in the current economic expansion, including from the impact of shifting federal tax law and from unexpected demands for Medicaid triggered in part by federal health reform.
-These factors weighed on steady progress in rebuilding the stabilization fund balance to prerecession levels through much of the current expansion.
-However, the presence of budgetary mechanisms to shift cyclical windfalls to the stabilization fund has raised its balance over the last year, and considerable additional flexibility remains.
+Although these factors initially weighed on progress in rebuilding the stabilization fund balance to prerecession levels, more recently the budgetary mechanisms to shift cyclical windfalls to the stabilization fund have raised its balance.

-The stabilization fund balance reached \$2 billion as of fiscal 2018 following the deposit of \$463 million from capital gains collections in excess of the fiscal 2018 threshold of \$1.169 billion and \$209 million from prior-year surplus.
-These deposits bring the balance to 7.2% of fiscal 2018 estimated tax revenues.
-In fiscal 2019, an additional deposit of \$404 million is currently expected.
+The stabilization fund balance reached \$2 billion as of fiscal 2018 following the deposit of \$463 million from capital gains collections in excess of the fiscal 2018 threshold of \$1.169 billion and \$209 million from prior-year surplus; these deposits brought the balance to 7.2% of fiscal 2018 total tax revenues.
+Based on current projections, a deposit of approximately \$494 million is expected in the stabilization fund for fiscal 2019, bringing the balance to nearly \$2.5 billion, or 8.7% to total tax revenues.